 One of the biggest things that deter us from staying at these resorts is pricing.
 Luckily, the Kartrite Resort (scheduled for grand opening on April 5th), is running an amazing special in lieu of its opening!
 If you head to their site you can see the MANY specials they offer.
 Specials include a military discount, and a discount for local visitors.

-Guests can begin to stay at the Kartrite Resort & Indoor Waterpark April 4th, 2019.
+Guests can begin to stay at the Kartrite Resort & Indoor Waterpark April 19th, 2019 with the official grand opening set for May 10th.
 Will you be meeting me in the Catskills?

 The holiday magic is endless in the city that never sleeps!
 Most days I want to escape the busyness of NYC for somewhere quiet and rural but that is NEVER the case during the holidays.
 I couldn’t imagine living anywhere else this time of year because the magic in the city is ENDLESS.
 NYC is an extremely popular place for tourists visits and its such a big city it can seem overwhelming.
 Im here to organize your life and hopefully make it seem a little less chaotic so you have everything you need when it comes to visiting the Big Apple during Christmastime.

 The tree at Rockefeller Center is probably one of the most popular trees in NYC during Christmas.
 I honestly look forward to them bringing the tree into the city every year and the tree lighting which usually happens after Thanksgiving, along with a huge show.
 It’s truly the holiday tree of NYC.
 But it isn’t the only tree great for photo ops!
 You may want to check out some of these other trees as well.
 The tree at South Street Seaport is beautiful and you can usually get closer (bundle up! it’s always colder near the water!).

 Rockefeller Center Christmas Tree – Between W 48th and W 51st Streets

 The Tree at South Street Seaport – @ South and Fulton Street